-After entering the username and password, the main screen appears as Figure 4-1-3.
+After entering the username and password, the main screen appears as Figure 4-3.

-Figure 4-1-3: Web Main Screen of Managed Switch
+Figure 4-3 Default Main Page

 Now, you can use the Web management interface to continue the switch management or manage the Managed Switch by Web interface.
-The Switch Menu on the left of the web page let you access all the commands and statistics the Managed Switch provides.
+The Switch Menu on the left of the web page lets you access all the commands and statistics the Managed Switch provides.

-- It is recommended to use Internet Explore 8.0 or above to access Managed Switch. - The changed IP address takes effect immediately after clicking on the Apply button.
+- It is recommended to use Google Chrome 98.0.xxx or above to access Managed Switch. - The changed IP address takes effect immediately after clicking on the Save button.
 You need to use the new IP address to access the Web interface.

-- For security reason, please change and memorize the new password after this first setup. - Only accept command in lowercase letter under web interface.
+- For security reason, please change and memorize the new password after this first setup. - Only accept command in lowercase letter under Web interface.